Our Pasadena Workers’ Compensation Attorney Answers Your Questions

 Can I Sue My Employer?

 In most cases, you cannot sue an employer because workers’ compensation is available.
-There are few exceptions to the rule, such as if your employer physically assaulted you or concealed a workplace hazard.
+There are few exceptions to the rule.
+For example, an exception occurs if your employer physically assaulted you or concealed a workplace hazard.
 Additionally, you may be able to file a lawsuit against your employer if it does not carry workers’ compensation insurance.

 Our Pasadena workers’ compensation attorney can help you determine whether it would be possible to pursue a third party claim.

-Contact Our Pasadena Workers’ Compensation Lawyer for More Information
+Contact Our Pasadena Workers’ Compensation Attorney for More Information

 Questions about filing for workers’ compensation in California?
 We are here to help.
 To schedule a free initial consultation with our Pasadena workers’ compensation lawyer, dial (626) 345-7210 or use the contact form on our site.